mlcommons/r2-infra/README.md

 ## Repository Structure

 Other than the `templates` and `example` directories, every directory in this repo corresponds to a R2 bucket.
-The `metadata.json` configuration file within each of these directories defines, among other things, the name of the bucket, which the various GitHub Actions workflow in the repo use to determine where to deploy the resources within each bucket.
+The `manifest.json` configuration file within each of these directories defines, among other things, the name of the bucket, which the various GitHub Actions workflow in the repo use to determine where to deploy the resources within each bucket.

 The `central` directory contains the shared web files that are deployed to the `mlcommons-r2-infra` bucket.
 The remaining directories correspond to buckets containing data meant for distribution by way of the MLC R2 Downloader.
-Within each of these directories is an `index.html` file and a `metadata` subdirectory containing `.uri` and `.md5` metadata files.
+Within each of these directories is an `index.html` file and a `metadata` subdirectory containing `.uri` and `.md5` files.
 These files are all deployed directly from this repo to the corresponding buckets.

-## Defining Bucket Metadata
+## Defining Bucket Manifests

 ## Generating & Staging Infra Files